How some writers are pushing the view that tribal people are particularly violent.

 Read how Brazil’s military dictatorship was influenced by the characterization of the Yanomami as hostile to each other.

 See why UK government refused to fund an education project with the Yanomami.

 More recently Chagnon’s research has been used by Jared Diamond in his controversial new book, The World Until Yesterday: What Can We Learn from Traditional Societies? to back his erroneous claim that “most” “traditional” societies like the Yanomami exist in a state of “constant warfare”; that they are far more violent than industrialized societies; and that they welcome “pacification” by the state.

 Diamond’s book has been condemned by Survival director Stephen Corry, indigenous organizations and academics, and his arguments compared to those of European colonists, who sought justification for the brutalities of imperialism.

-Visit Anthropology Report blog for a comprehensive guide to what anthropologists are saying about Noble Savages.
+Visit Living Anthropologically blog for a comprehensive guide to what anthropologists are saying about Noble Savages.

 On 30 January 2013, the Daily Beast published an article by Survival director, Stephen Corry, about Jared Diamond’s book The World Until Yesterday.

 Die Welt published a German translation of the article on 5 February 2013.